 Working with a GraphQL API on the frontend is a great opportunity to develop new abstractions and help implement common functionality on the client-side.
 Let’s consider some “infrastructure” features that you probably want to have in your app:

 Of course, nothing stops you from using plain HTTP to fetch your data and then shifting all the bits yourself until the right information ends up in your UI.
-But GraphQL provides the ability to abstract away a lot of the manual work you’d usually have to do during that process and lets you focus on the real important parts of your app!
+But, GraphQL provides the ability to abstract away a lot of the manual work you’d usually have to do during that process and lets you focus on the real important parts of your app!
 In the following, we’ll discuss in a bit more detail what these tasks are.

 There are two major GraphQL clients available at the moment.
 The first one is Apollo Client, which is a community-driven effort to build a powerful and flexible GraphQL client for all major development platforms.
 The second one is called Relay and it is Facebook’s homegrown GraphQL client that heavily optimizes for performance and is only available on the web.

-A major benefit of GraphQL is that it allows you to fetch and update data in a declarative manner.
+One major benefit of GraphQL is that it allows you to fetch and update data in a declarative manner.
 Put differently, we climb up one step higher on the API abstraction ladder and don’t have to deal with low-level networking tasks ourselves anymore.

-When you previously used plain HTTP (like
+Where you previously used plain HTTP (like

 Taking React as an example, GraphQL clients use the concept of higher-order components to fetch the needed data under the hood and make it available in the